canberra-python/README/README.md

 ---

-If you do any kind of Python development, or have done, join the group!
+If you do any kind of Python development, or have done, or are interested to, join the group!
 We'll keep you posted about our regular meetups.
 PyLadies (or potential pyladies) are particularly welcome to come and connect to the community.